Truncated Wigner method for Bose gases: Methodology

 In this case each unoccupied excitation mode is uncorrelated with Gaussian-distributed noise.
-The expectation value $\langle \alpha_q^* \alpha_q\rangle_W=\frac{1}{2}$ specifies the width of the distribution and represents vacuum noise, resulting from the symmetric ordering of the expectation values in the Wigner representation.
+The expectation value $\langle \beta_q^* \beta_q\rangle_e=1/2$ specifies the width of the distribution and represents vacuum noise, resulting from the symmetric ordering of the expectation values in the Wigner representation.
 The noise is distributed in space according to the plane waves, with a constant density.
 In the absence of any correlations between the modes, the vacuum noise in the uniform space could be replaced by uncorrelated Gaussian noise on evenly-spaced numerical grid points.
-However, the simplest modification to the Bogoliubov expansion is to fix the total atom number in each stochastic realization.
+However, if we do not want to allow the total atom number to fluctuate between different trajectories (conserved atom number), the simplest modification to the Bogoliubov expansion is to fix the total atom number in each stochastic realization.
 This introduces long-wavelength correlations between the ground-state mode and the excited-state phonon modes, so that already in this simple example there exist non-trivial spatial noise correlations \cite{martin_ruostekoski_10a,martin_ruostekoski_10b}.
 For each stochastic realization the number of excited-state atoms satisfies